-The Neuromuscular Research Laboratory (NMRL) is the applied research facility of the Department of Sports Medicine and Nutrition.
+The Neuromuscular Research Laboratory/Warrior Human Performance Research Center (NMRL) is the applied research facility of the Department of Sports Medicine and Nutrition.
 The NMRL is staffed by multidisciplinary research faculty and graduate students including athletic trainers, physical therapists, exercise physiologists, bioengineers, biomechanists, registered dietitians, medical doctors and epidemiologists.
 Our scientists and clinicians focus on optimizing human performance and mitigating musculoskeletal injuries to improve both the quality of life and resiliency in athletic, military and active populations.
 We assess individuals through sports-simulated environments to determine specific variables including investigating the influence of weight distribution, muscle function, balance, flexibility, proprioception, gender, aging and fatigue, as well as the effects of injury, surgery and rehabilitation on joint stability.
 Deficiencies in body mechanics and muscle function are used to develop programs to improve performance and minimize potential for injury.

 The NMRL serves as the preferred laboratory for all of the performance testing needs of the Pittsburgh Steelers, Pittsburgh Penguins and Pitt Athletics.